 Why so many sales automation tools disappoint (and cost a fortune)

-The struggles of outbound sales aren't exactly secrets.
+The struggles of outbound sales are well known.
 Sales teams know it's tough and rightly look to technology for help.
-The problem?
-Many existing tools, including popular sales automation software, often fall short.
-It's a common frustration: companies invest heavily hoping for a silver bullet, only to find these platforms can be incomplete, ineffective, and disappointingly expensive.
+Many existing tools fall short.
+Companies invest heavily but find these platforms incomplete, ineffective, and expensive.
 Let's break down why they often fail to meet expectations, especially considering their hefty price tags.

 First, let's talk cost.
-Nearly every sales automation platform locks you into a recurring subscription, usually billed annually.
+Nearly every sales automation platform locks you into a recurring subscription that vendors bill annually.
 Exact pricing is often hidden behind "contact sales" buttons, especially for higher tiers, but available data shows significant costs.
 Spendflo reports Outreach users might pay around $100/user/month just for a basic plan (on an annual contract).
-That quickly adds up – $6,000 a year for a small team – before you even add the advanced features you likely need, potentially pushing annual costs to $20,000-$50,000 or more.
+That quickly adds up to $6,000 a year for a small team before you even add the advanced features you likely need, potentially pushing annual costs to $20,000-$50,000 or more.

 Other key tools add to the bill.
 LinkedIn Sales Navigator's advanced plans run close to $180/user/month, while Salesloft reportedly costs $125-$165/user/month.
 These costs stack up quickly, especially since data gaps often mean teams feel forced to subscribe to multiple platforms.

 With prices like these, you'd expect flawless performance and incredible value.
-But does the reality match the investment?
-Often, the answer leads to disappointment.
+The reality often disappoints.

-While some companies find success, digging into user reviews reveals common reasons why these expensive tools often disappoint.
+User reviews show common reasons why these expensive tools often disappoint.

 Complexity